slopp/succincteR/README.md

 RStudio Addin to Create a .R script from .Rmd
 This addin calls `knitr::purl` on the active .Rmd file and generates a .R file of the same name, containing just the contents of the code chunks.
 If a .R file of the same name as the .Rmd file already exists it *will not* be overwritten.

 ** WARNING ** This addin does not parse the chunk options, so the resulting .R file could include code from other language engines or R code that was not meant to be evaluated.
-These would be nice things to have fixed.
 The chunk options are included in the .R file as comments (see `?purl`)

 # Example